-- (1) A non-executive member of the Board must promptly inform the Minister in writing if the member, or a person who is related or inter-related to the member, acquires an interest that is, or is likely to become, an interest contemplated in section 30(2)(b). - (2) A non-executive member of the Board must not- - (a) engage in any activity that may undermine the integrity of the Regulator;
+- A non-executive member of the Board must promptly inform the Minister in (1) writing if the member, or a person who is related or inter-related to the member, acquires an interest that is, or is likely to become, an interest contemplated in Section 29(2)(b). - (2) A non-executive member of the Board must not- - (a) engage in any activity that may undermine the integrity of the Regulator;

-- (b) attend, participate in or influence the proceedings during a meeting of the Board, if, in relation to the matter before the Board, that member, or a related or interrelated person, has an interest that precludes that member from performing the functions of a member of the Board in a fair, unbiased and proper manner; - (c) vote at any meeting of the Board in connection with a matter contemplated in paragraph (b); - (d) make private use of, or profit from, any confidential information obtained as a result of performing that person's functions as a member of the Board; or - (e) divulge any information referred to in paragraph (d) to any third party, except as required as part of that person's official functions as a member of the Board. - (3) If, at any time, it appears to a member of the Board that a matter being considered by the Board at a meeting concerns an interest of that member, or of a related or interrelated person, referred to in section 30 (2)(b), that member must- - (a) immediately and fully disclose the nature of that interest to the meeting; and - (b) withdraw from the meeting to allow the remaining members to discuss the matter and determine whether the member should be prohibited from participating in any further proceedings concerning that matter. - (4) The disclosure by a member of the Board in terms of subsection (3)(a), and the decision by the Board in terms of subsection (3)(b), must be expressly recorded in the minutes of the meeting in question.
+- (b) attend, participate in or influence the proceedings during a meeting of the Board, if, in relation to the matter before the Board, that member, or a related or inter-related person, has an interest that precludes that member from performing the functions of a member of the Board in a fair, unbiased and proper manner; - (c) vote at any meeting of the Board in connection with a matter contemplated in paragraph (b); - (d) make private use of, or profit from, any confidential information obtained as a result of performing that person's functions as a member of the Board; or - (e) divulge any information referred to in paragraph (d) to any third party, except as required as part of that person's official functions as a member of the Board. - (3) If, at any time, it appears to a member of the Board that a matter being considered by the Board at a meeting concerns an interest of that member, or of a related or inter-related person, referred to in Section 29(2)(b), that member must- - (a) immediately and fully disclose the nature of that interest to the meeting; and - (b) withdraw from the meeting to allow the remaining members to discuss the matter and determine whether the member should be prohibited from participating in any further proceedings concerning that matter. - (4) The disclosure by a member of the Board in terms of subsection (3)(a), and the decision by the Board in terms of subsection (3)(b), must be expressly recorded in the minutes of the meeting in question.

-32. Resignation, removal from office, and vacancies
+31. Resignation, removal from office, and vacancies

-- (1) A non-executive member of the Board may resign by giving to the Minister- - (a) three months written notice; or - (b) less than three months written notice, with the approval of the Minister. - (2) The Minister, after taking the steps required by subsection (3), may remove a non-executive member of the Board, only if that member has-
+- (1) A non-executive member of the Board may resign by giving to the Minister- - (a) three months written notice; or

-- (a) become disqualified in terms of section 30 (2); - (b) acted contrary to section 31 (1) or (2); - (c) failed to disclose an interest or withdraw from a meeting as required by section 31 (3); or - (d) neglected to properly perform the functions of their office. - (3) Before removing a person from office in terms of subsection (2), the Minister must afford the person an opportunity to state a case in defence of their position. - (4) Upon the expiry of a non-executive Board member's first term of office, the member may be re-appointed to a further term, subject to section 30.
+- (b) less than three months written notice, with the approval of the Minister. - (2) The Minister, after taking the steps required by subsection (3), may remove a non-executive member of the Board, only if that member has- - (a) become disqualified in terms of Section 29(2); - (b) acted contrary to Section 30(1) or (2); - (c) failed to disclose an interest or withdraw from a meeting as required by Section 30(3); or - (d) neglected to properly perform the functions of their office. - (3) Before removing a person from office in terms of subsection (2), the Minister must afford the person an opportunity to state a case in defence of their position. - (4) The Minister, after following the process set out in Section 28, must fill a vacancy that was caused by the resignation or removal of a non-executive member of the Board in terms of subsection (1) or (2). - (5) A non-executive member of the Board appointed in terms of subsection (4) holds office for an unexpired portion of the predecessor's term of office. - (6) Upon the expiry of a non-executive Board member's first term of office, the member may be re-appointed to a further term, subject to Section 29.

-33. Regulator's executive structures
+32. Regulator's executive structures